Cheap After School Snacks

 1. Proteins pep them up – Stock up on cheap proteins like string cheese, peanuts, and hard-boiled eggs.
 Snacks that are all carbs don’t have the staying power to hold kids over until dinner, and you don’t want them to be clamoring for a second snack an hour later.
 Bonus tip: It’s super easy to hard boil a bunch of eggs in an Instant Pot and have them handy for quick snacks, salad toppings, and lunches all week.
 Then make something like this Macaroni Egg Salad and keep it on-hand!

 3. Add a dip – Make healthier options fun by adding a dip.
-Kids who love to dip and dunk might enjoy moving beyond ketchup when you add a side of hummus, salsa or ranch to their after-school veggies.
+Kids who love to dip and dunk might enjoy moving beyond ketchup when you add a side of hummus, salsa or cheddar sour cream ranch dip to their after-school veggies.
 Baby carrots & celery are always easy and affordable kid-friendly options.
+If you want to make it a sweet treat, try this Greek Yogurt Fruit Dip with apples!

 6. Popcorn can be creative – Make your own popcorn and let the kids pick the seasonings.
 Popcorn is filling and full of fiber, and every house should have a popcorn maker!
 Air-popped popcorn is healthier, affordable, and very easy to customize to your own family’s tastes and dietary needs.
 Try changing things up by tossing yours with a little Parmesan cheese, olive oil, sea salt, and herbs, or spice it up with some melted butter & Sriracha.
 Plus, a large jar of kernels will last a very long time.